See the highlights of our 2020/21 season

 Klaus Mäkelä also conducts music with a death theme by Saint-Saëns, Sibelius and Penderecki.

-Halloween Party with Harry Potter
+Halloween Party with Harry Potter music

 At this concert, you can join Hogwarts’ Norwegian branch!
 Professor Grumblecore will guide us through the world of Harry Potter, with music from the films and script by Torstein Bugge Høverstad, the Norwegian translator of the book series.
 Dress up as your favorite character and celebrate with us!